wei10101/spacecolonygame/README.md

-Group Leopard project documentation
+## Group Leopard project documentation
 Group member: Yuewei Tian and Junshang Tian

 ## 1. Project Description
 This project is a space colony crew management and mission simulation system developed based on the Android platform.
 Players can create crew members of different professions, manage their training, dispatch them on missions, combat various randomly generated threats, and collect relevant data on mission execution.
 The main player workflow includes:
-a.
-Recruiting Crew Members (Different Professions)
+-	Recruiting Crew Members (Different Professions)
-b.
-Managing Crew Member Status (Level Up, Energy, Experience, etc.)
+-	Managing Crew Member Status (Level Up, Energy, Experience, etc.)
-c.
-Selecting Crew Members for Missions
+-	Selecting Crew Members for Missions
-d.
-Engaging in Turn-Based Combat During Missions
+-	Engaging in Turn-Based Combat During Missions
-e.
-Gaining Experience and Improving Crew Member Abilities This system features:
+-	Gaining Experience and Improving Crew Member Abilities This system features:
-a.
-Multi-Profession System (Each profession has different abilities)
+-	Multi-Profession System (Each profession has different abilities)
-b.
-Turn-Based Combat Mechanism
+-	Turn-Based Combat Mechanism
-c.
-Experience Growth System
+-	Experience Growth System
-d.
-Buff/Debuff Mechanism
+-	Buff/Debuff Mechanism
-e.
-Local Data Storage (Supports Saving and Loading)
+-	Local Data Storage (Supports Saving and Loading)
-f.
-Complete Game Flow (Creation → Missions → Growth)
+-	Complete Game Flow (Creation → Missions → Growth)

 ## 2. Implementation
 ## 2.1.
 Technical Environment
-This project uses the following technologies:
+- This project uses the following technologies:
-Programming Language: Java
+- Programming Language: Java
-Development Platform: Android Studio
+- Development Platform: Android Studio
-Data Storage: Gson (JSON format)
+- Data Storage: Gson (JSON format)
-UI Components: RecyclerView, Activity
+- UI Components: RecyclerView, Activity
 ## 2.2.
 Structure
 The system follows a layered architecture design, consisting of four main layers: UI, Manager, Game Logic, and Data Storage.
 The UI layer handles user interaction and display.
 The Manager layer, including GameManager and MissionControl, coordinates game flow and logic.
 The Game Logic layer defines core gameplay elements such as CrewMember, Threat, and combat mechanics.
 The Data layer manages persistent storage using JSON serialization.
 ## 2.3.
 Core Module Description
-- CrewMember (Crew System)
+- CrewMember (Crew System):
 This is the core class of the entire system, used to represent crew members.
 Main attributes include name, specialization, skill level, energy, and resilience.
 The main functions include: taking damage (takeDamage), defending (defend), gaining experience (getExperience), and using special skills (special).
-- Character System
+- Character System:
 The system features five characters: Pilot (high defense), Engineer (balanced), Medic (healing ability), Scientist (high skill), and Soldier (high attack).
 Each character inherits from CrewManager and has their own set of skills; some characters also have special bonuses when facing specific threats.
-- MissionControl (Mission System)
+- MissionControl (Mission System):
 This class is responsible for controlling the entire combat flow and is the core logic of the game.
 Functions include: generating enemies (Threats), controlling turn order, handling player actions (attack, defense, skills), calculating damage, and determining victory or defeat.
 Combat Mechanics (Turn-based)